srijabiswas-01/Retail_AI_Project/README.md

 ### Forecasting charts look messy

 Use the generated daily aggregation in the Streamlit page.
 Product-level forecast data contains multiple products per date, so charting raw rows directly can create crossed lines.

-## License

-This project is released under the MIT License.
-See `LICENSE`.